 I didn’t know all of Rome’s districts until recently so one morning I decided to take a walk in the lesser known neighborhood of Testaccio.
 It was local life at its best!
-Romans going about their businesses, shopping at Mercato Testaccio, nonni playing with their grandchildren, women having a quick chat at the butchers’.
-Essentially Rome without the crowds 🙂
+Romans going about their businesses, shopping at Mercato Testaccio, nonni playing with their grandchildren, women chatting with the butcher.
+It was essentially Rome without the crowds.

 Address: Via Marmorata 13, Rome

 After a long pausa, I headed to the latest street food craze called Trapizzino!
 In simple terms Trapizzino offers small triangular shaped pizza with delicious toppings of your choice!
 There was eggplant parmesan and marinated artichokes.
 (Oh well….I was in Italy) I went for the polpette al sugo (meatballs in tomato sauce) with a chilled beer.